Table of Contents

 The software keeps presenting you with the most relevant publication until there are no more publications left to review, or until you decide to stop reviewing.

-As you keep reviewing abstracts, your set of relevant papers will increase while the number of unlabelled abstracts left in the data set will decline.
+As you keep reviewing abstracts, your set of relevant documents will increase while the number of unlabeled abstracts left in the dataset will decline.

-Open the projects panel by clicking the 3-striped icon in the upper left corner.
-Click the export button.
+Open the project dashboard by clicking the menu icon in the upper left corner.
+Click the download button next to Start Review.
+A dialog will show the download options.

-Choose from the menu whether you would like to export your results as a CSV or an Excel file and click Export.
+Choose from the menu whether you would like to download your results as a CSV or an Excel file and click Download.
 A file is downloaded with the results of your review.